Nwasir/NnannaUko/README.md

 ---

 ## ⚡ Fun Fact
-I started in customer care, and now I’m building AI tools that could one day **automate customer support**!
+I started in customer Service, and now I’m building AI tools that could one day **automate customer support**!

 ---